mymike00/themeswitcher/README.md

 # themeswitcher
-a Ubuntu Touch app that lets you to change the system-wide theme
+a Ubuntu Touch app that lets you to switch the system-wide theme between SuruDark and Ambiance